zama-ai/concrete/docs/core-features/workarounds.md

 ## Retrieving a value within an encrypted array with an encrypted index

-This example shows how to deal with an array and an encrypted index.
-It will create a "selection" array filled with `0` except for the requested index that will be `1`, and sum the products of all array values by this selection array:
+This example shows how to handle an array with an encrypted index.
+It creates a "selection" array filled with `0` s except for the requested index that will be set to `1`, and sum the products of all array values by this selection array:

 ```python
 import numpy as np